 What is Shell Company?

 Shell Company is the company on paper.
 It does not own any office.
-It does not have any employees.
+They don’t employ any one.
 It does not produce any products.
 Mostly such types of companies are used to avoid tax, siphon off funds and carry illegitimate activities.

 Let us put some light on various techniques of Trade based laundering in North Korea-